 - No fucking planing and scheduling!
 No weekend plans.
 No playdates.
 No RSVP’s, Guess what?
 The family survives and thrives with no schedule.
 We wake up when everyone is awake, organically.
 We do our best with the days we have to get our adult work + the kids work done (this has gotten harder and harder because – guilt that we’re neglecting the kids and we’re their only people), but I wouldn’t trade it – yet.

 The crazy result of this lack of obligatory socialization and constant activity?
-I quit drinking, and that’s a big fucking thing.
+I quit drinking, and that is a BFD.
 For the last 6+ years, I’ve been a daily drinker (aside from abstaining during my 2 pregnancies).
 A daily drinker who drinks a couple cocktails, or glasses of wine, sometimes 3, between 5 pm and kid bedtime at 8:30ish, and can easily put down another drink or two after the kids are asleep while watching Netflix or HBO.
 So, it’s kind of a big deal to put down the daily bottle of wine +1.
-Like, a big fucking deal – and it feels really good.
+Like, a really big fucking deal – and it feels really good.
 I just looked – it’s been 5 weeks tomorrow, that’s kind of a long time.
 Why did I do it?

 Quarantine has offered a lot of TIME, quiet time, time to feel yourself (uh, not like that).
 I know, there have been many phases of my life when the very last thing I ever wanted to do was feel my feelings and sit with myself.
 Times when I was barely staying sane in my own skin.
 When having two kids 15 months apart and the constant needs, and need to happily interact with them, seemed to go better and lighter along with a beer or a vodka-soda or a glass of wine.
 There were days when I barely made it to 4 pm to have my first drink of the day (my goal was 5 pm).
 Days I felt like “no-one”.
 My only meaning was in caring for my little beings and there was no “me” left without one of my precious appendages.
 There were plenty of days when I didn’t want to see me or hear me, at all.
 That would have meant acknowledging all the ways I was unfulfilled and mind-numbingly bored.
 So, all I wanted in moments of solitude was to disappear into an alcoholic beverage and have someone tell me a story I could get lost in – a book, show, or a movie.
 Being alone with myself, sober, with no distractions, was a quick shower, and even then I wanted to get away from myself.